thapaBurg/thapaday02/content/pages/index.md

 seo:
   metaTitle: Dr. Samrat Thapa
   metaDescription: >-
-    I am a professor at the University of Lynchburg with over 10 years of teaching experience in the United States.
-My 20 years of experience as a student and professor in the United States make me one of the most qualified people you will meet to advise you on University admissions and how to succeed in the United States.
+    Dr. Thapa a professor at the University of Lynchburg with over 10 years of teaching experience in the United States.
+His 20 years of experience as a student and professor in the United States makes him extremely qualified to advise you on University admissions and how to succeed in the United States.
   socialImage: /images/Business Card.jpg
   type: Seo
 type: PageLayout